TummyCare Max: Our Saving Grace (literally)

 She had severe silent GERD with MPSI and it was a matter of life and death.

 My 20 month old is now happy and healthy and still on the product.
 She eats all kinds of food, and is developmentally advanced.
-We still have our challenges but I now know that there is a team of parents and professionals (support team here) in addition to her GI team that is there to help.
+We still have our challenges but I now know that there is a team of parents and professionals (the support team at Infant Acid Reflux Solutions) in addition to her GI team that is there to help.

-We are not alone and I have never been more secure in my decision to use Tummy Care Max.
+We are not alone and I have never been more secure in my decision to use TCMax.